inventory_2 @use-gpu/state

 };

 This works as expected, because useUpdateState will merge this change into the original state.
-The argument to updateState is an Update, which is like merging on steroids.
+The argument to updateState is an Update, i.e. the argument to patch.

 The merging behavior of an Update can be precisely controlled, at the individual field level.